-An X-ray is a the oldest, most common method of medical imaging in use today.
-X-rays use high energy electromagnetic radiation to create a picture of the inside of the body.
-They are most often utilized to look at the body’s different bone structures, and may also be used for arterial imaging.
+An x-ray is the oldest, most common method of medical imaging in use today.
+X-rays use high energy electromagnetic radiation to create an image of the inside of the body.
+They are most often utilized to view the body’s various bone structures, and may also be used for arterial imaging.

-X-rays are safe, painless, and noninvasive, and use a low enough dose of radiation to be rendered harmless.
-Depending on the area that needs to be x-rayed, patients may either stand or lie down for the test.
-X-rays are generally a short affair, taking only a few minutes.
+X-rays are safe, painless, and noninvasive, and use a harmless, low dose of radiation.
+Depending on the area that needs to be X-rayed, patients may either stand or lie down for the test.
+X-rays are generally taking only a few minutes.
 There are no side or after-effects, and no restrictions following an x-ray.

-There are no special instructions for preparation of this procedure.
-Prior to the x-ray, you’ll need to remove jewelry, eyeglasses or any other metal objects that may obscure the image.
-You may also be asked to change out of clothing into a medical gown.
+There are no special preparations required before this procedure.
+Prior to the x-ray, you’ll have to remove jewelry, eyeglasses or any other metal objects that may obscure the image.
+You may also be asked to change into a medical gown.
 Notify your doctor and x-ray technician if you are pregnant prior to receiving an x-ray.